cbecraft1184/teams-meeting-minutes-prod/replit.md

 ## Overview

-AI-powered Microsoft Teams meeting minutes management system deployed on Azure Commercial with full Microsoft 365 integration.
+This project delivers an AI-powered Microsoft Teams meeting minutes management system designed for deployment on Azure Commercial with full Microsoft 365 integration.
+Its primary purpose is to automate and streamline the process of capturing, generating, reviewing, and distributing meeting minutes.

-**Key Capabilities:**
+Key capabilities include:
-- Automatic Teams meeting capture via Microsoft Graph webhooks
+- Automatic meeting capture using Microsoft Graph webhooks.
-- AI-powered minutes generation (Azure OpenAI GPT-4o + Whisper)
+- AI-driven minutes generation leveraging Azure OpenAI's GPT-4o and Whisper.
-- Review and approval workflow with configurable settings
+- A configurable review and approval workflow.
-- Document export (DOCX/PDF)
+- Document export in DOCX and PDF formats.
-- Email distribution and SharePoint archival
+- Automated email distribution and SharePoint archival.
-- Durable job queue for reliable background processing
+- A durable job queue ensures reliable background processing.

+The system aims to enhance productivity within Microsoft 365 environments by providing an efficient, integrated solution for meeting management.

 ## User Preferences